shubham-joshi-99/todo-backend/README.md

     - **Status:** `200 OK`
     - **Body:** "Deleted successfully"

-**If the user want to reorder the items we can get the list of todo items and set the order accordingly**

 ****

 ## Database Configuration

 I have used H2 Database as the in-memory database for development and testing purposes.
-You can comment the `spring.datasource.url` property in `application.properties` if you don't want to use create the table.

 ### H2 Database Configuration